 The Governor of Virginia has announced Forward Virginia Guidelines as the Commonwealth continues to deal with the COVID-19 pandemic.

-As Northern Virginia moves into Phase Three of the guidelines on July 1, 2020 many businesses and places of interest in Fairfax County will be implementing new standards of service in accordance with the guidelines.
+As of November 15th, 2020 many businesses and places of interest in Fairfax County will be implementing new standards of service in accordance with the guidelines.